richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 * "All secrets must be stored in Key Vault"

 ## Proposed Solution
-* Prepare Custom Skillset API: Use a Function App to instantiate a simple API for use with Cognitive Search, custom skillset
+* Custom Skillset API: Use a Function App to instantiate a simple API for use with Cognitive Search, custom skillset
-* Develop App: Use the Cognitive Search Development Kit (SDK) to create a data source, index, skillset, and indexer
+* Deployment Application: Use the Cognitive Search Development Kit (SDK) to create a data source, index, skillset, and indexer
 * Source Control: Create a pull request in a DevOps repo

 ## Solution Requirements